Marginal Singularity, and the Benefits of Labels in Covariate-Shift: Introduction

-The notion of transfer-exponent follows a natural intuition, present in the literature, that transfer is hardest if $P_X$ does not properly cover regions of large $Q_X$ mass.
-In particular, $\gamma$ parametrizes the behavior of ball-mass ratios $Q(B(x, r))/P(B(x, r))$ as a function of neighborhood size $r$ (see Definition \ref{def:transferCoefficient}), namely, that these ratios behave like $r^{-\gamma}$.
+The notion of transfer-exponent follows a natural intuition, also present in prior work, that transfer is hardest if $P_X$ does not properly cover regions of large $Q_X$ mass.
+In particular, $\gamma$ parametrizes the behavior of ball-mass ratios $Q(B_r)/P(B_r)$ as a function of neighborhood size $r$ (see Definition \ref{def:transferCoefficient}), namely, that these ratios behave like $r^{-\gamma}$.
 We will see, through both lower and upper-bounds, that transfer is easiest as $\gamma \to 0$ and hardest as $\gamma \to \infty$.
+There are two essential departures from more traditional measures: first, $\gamma$ { is not symmetric}, i.e., $P$ might have information about $Q$ but not the other way around -- which is natural to expect in hindsight (e.g. if the support of $Q_X$ is a proper subset of that of $P_X$), and exemplifies the inadequacy of traditional \emph{metrics} between probability measures at capturing transfer; second, but more subtle, is that $\gamma$ accounts for neighborhood size (through $r$), which negates artifacts of the resolutions at which distributions are compared.

-Interestingly, $\gamma$ is well defined even when $Q$ is singular w.r.t. $P$ -- in which case common notions of \emph{density-ratio} and information-theoretic divergences (KL or Renyi) fail to exist, and common extensions of total-variation can be too large to characterize transfer.
-We note that singularity of $Q$ w.r.t. $P$ can often be the case in practice where high-dimensional data is often very structured, and transfer often involves going from a generic set of data from a domain $P$ to a more structured subdomain $Q$.
-Here, our results can directly inform practice: target labels yield greater performance with lower-dimensional $Q$, but are not necessary; if $Q$ were of higher dimension than $P$, the benefits of source labels quickly saturate.
-Now when $Q$ and $P$ are of the same dimension, even sharing the same support, the notion of $\gamma$ reveals yet a rich set of regimes where transfer is possible at different rates, while usual notions of task-relatedness might indicate otherwise.
+Interestingly, $\gamma$ is well defined even when $Q$ is singular with respect to $P$ -- in which case common notions of \emph{density-ratio} and information-theoretic divergences (KL or Renyi) fail to exist.
+We note that singularity of $Q$ with respect to $P$ is likely common in practice where high-dimensional data is often very structured, and transfer often involves going from a generic dataset from a domain $P$ to a more structured subdomain $Q$ {(e.g. going from a generic image repository -- say of a city, to an application with less variety in images -- say mostly stop signs)}.
+Here, our results can directly inform practice: target labels yield greater performance the lower the dimension of $Q_X$ w.r.t. that of $P_X$; if $Q$ were of higher dimension than $P$, the benefits of source labels quickly saturate.
+Now when $Q$ and $P$ are of the same dimension, even sharing the same support, the notion of $\gamma$ reveals yet a rich set of regimes where transfer is possible at different rates, while more traditional notions might indicate otherwise.